samlanka/RevEnggPolicy/README.md

 To find the optimal forward policy, execute the RevEngg_pol.ipynb as is.

-For the reverse policy, modify the following file in your gym source folder :-
+For the reverse policy, modify the following file in your gym source folder:- .../python2.7/site-packages/gym/envs/toy_text/frozen_lake.py

-.../python2.7/site-packages/gym/envs/toy_text/frozen_lake.py

   Change the 8x8 map by swapping the positions of 'S' and 'G'